harshalpatil7372/Customer-behaviour-prediction/README.md

 ## Getting Started
 To run this project:
-1. Download the dataset file "online_shopping_dataset.csv" from the GitHub repository.
+1. Download the dataset file "churn_modeling.csv" from the GitHub repository.
 2. Open the Google Colab notebook provided in the repository.
 3. Follow the instructions in the notebook to execute the code cells sequentially.